MustBeArt/SlowSoftSerial/README.md

 [Cadetwriter](https://github.com/IBM-1620/Cadetwriter) project,
-because the hardware serial ports on Teensy 3.5 don't work at standard baud rates slower than 1200 baud, and AltSoftSerial doesn't work on the same pins as the Serial1 UART or at all the needed word length, parity, and stop bit settings.
+because the hardware serial ports on Teensy 3.5 don't work at standard baud rates slower than 1200 baud, and AltSoftSerial doesn't work on the same pins as the Serial1 UART or at all of the needed word length, parity, and stop bit settings.

 ## Features